Your Visit Is Confirmed — Let’s Help You Prepare

 • Arrive at your scheduled time (there is no waiting room).

-• Enter through the service door to the right of the garage.
+• Please enter through the service door to the right of the garage unless weather conditions require a different entrance.

-• Remove your shoes and leave them on the rug.
+1. Remove your shoes and leave them on the rug outside.

 If you have a planned delivery and baby hasn’t arrived yet, please complete your intake, health history, and consent forms at least 24 hours before delivery.
 There’s no pressure to finish everything at once—your progress saves automatically, and anything that can’t be answered until after birth, we’ll fill in together during your visit.